I’ve released an iOS App to display realtime HUD info from Forza Motorsport 7 while you are racing.

 I wrote this app in Objective-C. I haven’t worked with raw UDP packets since the Quake days!
 It is amazing how fast everything is processed.
 There is no visible lag as you can see in the video below which is me playing on an XBOX that is streaming data to my iPhone app.
 This was pretty easy..I simply defined a STRUCT for the Forza UDP datagram and popped the data packet into that to pick out what I needed.
 Hardest part was figuring out what unit of measure is used for velocity values.
 The documentation does not tell you, but I finally figured out it was meters per second.

-I am cleaning some things up but will release it to the app store soon.
 If you have an Android device, someone has already built one for that platform.
 Look up SimDash.

 I am hoping that Forza Horizon 4 has a similar option when it comes out, I can easily adapt the app to work with it if they do.